jafferjunaidi/html_web_folder/README.md

-# Hello world this all are html practice files.
+# Hello world this all are HTML practice files.